Jazgalor/Tetro/README.md

 # Tetro
-Excercise for tetris like game
+Excercise for tetris like game \
-(basically i tried to make tetro like game for excercise and it turned to be a mess)
+(basically i tried to make tetro like game for excercise and it turned to be a mess) \
+Recently done:
+> - Remove filled lines